 The essence of his campaign’s message can be gleaned from this video of a six-minute campaign speech that went viral nation-wide when Lowell Feld, the editor of the website Blue Virginia, posted the video, with his commentary, on Daily Kos as ”A Real Democrat Gives One of the Best, Most Kick-A** Political Speeches I’ve Ever Seen!”

-And every week, Andy’s op/ed pieces appear in several newspapers in his very red congressional district (VA-06), and a number of these are gathered under the heading of “Messages to the Conservatives” here [ http://abetterhumanstory.org/messages-to-the-conservatives/ ]
+Every week, for the past decade, Andy’s op/ed pieces appear in several newspapers in his very red congressional district (VA-06).
+A number of these are gathered on this site under the heading of “Messages to the Conservatives.”

 In 1984, Dr. Schmookler was awarded the Erik H. Erikson Prize by the International Society for Political Psychology.
 And in 1985, he was selected by Esquire Magazine as “one of the men and women under forty who are changing the nation.”

 Dr. Schmookler served during the 1990s as a member of the “Global Problems and Opportunities Group” at the Center for Strategic and International Studies in Washington, D.C., where he had worked during the 1980s to synthesize the insights of experts into a picture of the “contingencies” the United States might face in the then-foreseeable future.
 As a member of that group in the 1990s, Schmookler helped to prepare for the Congress and the President an assessment of international issues and contingencies for which American policy-makers should prepare.

 Schmookler’s political and social commentaries have appeared in newspapers around the nation, and on various national radio shows.
 As a speaker he has appeared at universities and other institutional forums around America.

 He is married, and the father of three grown children (and grandfather of three).
 He lives with his wife in the mountains on the western flank of the Shenandoah Valley in Virginia.